 Most people give up at this point and just head for the tried and trusted routes.
 Yes, they are beautiful.
-But then you are missing out on almost the very essence of South Africa: its vast interior heartland.
-It would be like visiting Paris and thinking you’ve seen Provence, or visiting New York and thinking you now understand what makes the prairie lands tick.
+But you are missing out on the very essence of South Africa: its vast interior heartland.
+It would be like visiting Paris and thinking you’ve seen Provence!
+Or visiting New York and thinking you now understand what makes the prairielands of the United States tick.

 The Good News

-The good news is that that ‘essence’ is not as far as you might think.
+The good news is that that ‘essence of South Africa’ is not as far as you might think!
 This is down to the unique geography of South Africa.
-Most of the coastal areas of South Africa,from the West Coast all the way through to the Drakensberg in KwaZulu Natal, are backed by a line of mountains.
+Most of the coastal areas of South Africa from the West Coast all the way through to the Drakensberg in KwaZulu Natal are backed by a line of mountains.
 You can see this very clearly in the map below.
-‘Beyond’ the mountains lie the vastness of the Karoo.
-North of that is the Kalahari Desert, (and heading into Namibia and Botswana.)
+‘Behind’ the mountains lie the vastness of the Karoo.
+North of that lies the Kalahari Desert, (and heading into Namibia and Botswana.)

 Our Criteria were simple:

-• Easy driving distance, so that you could have a 1 or 2 night stay if that’s all the time you have.
+- Easy driving distance, so that you could have a 1 or 2 night stay if that’s all the time you have.
 Naturally 2-3 would be better

-- Attractive places to stay when you get there and something to do
+- Attractive places to stay when you get there

-Remote South Africa Spot Number 1: The Cedarberg
+Remote South Africa Spot Number 1 – the Cederberg Mountains

-The Cedarberg is one of those weird places that feel like it’s way off the beaten track, whereas the reality is that it’s only 2½ hours from Cape Town.
-Plus the N7 is a scenic and easy road to drive.
+The Cederberg is one of those weird places that feel like it’s way off the beaten track, whereas the reality is that it’s only 2½ hours on a good quality highway.
+The N7 is a scenic and easy drive.

 So why do people feel that it’s so far?
-Probably because it feels so very different from Cape Town and even the Winelands to its south.
-For one thing, it’s noticeably hotter.
-For another, there are far fewer people.
-If you go for a hike in the Cederberg Wilderness Reserve, you may not see another group of walkers on the whole trail.
-Finally its beauty is not the velvety mountains of the Winelands but the unique red-brown rocky outcrops of the Cedarberg.
+Probably because it is so very different from Cape Town and even the Winelands to its south.
+For one thing, It’s noticeably hotter.
+For another, there are very few people.
+If you go for a hike in the Cederberg Wilderness Reserve, you may not see another group of walkers on the trail.
+Finally its beauty is not the velvety mountains of the Winelands but the unique red-brown rocky sandstone outcrops of the Cedarberg Mountains.

-From here you can continue northwards, but most clients return to the Winelands.
-Or head, via the mountainous area of Worcester and Villiersdorp down to the Whale Coast of Hermanus or Gansbaai.
+From here you can continue northwards, but most clients return to the Winelands or head via the lovely mountainous area of Worcester and Villiersdorp down to the Whale Coast of Hermanus or Gansbaai.

-Ideal Length of Stay – 2-3 nights, good to combine with the West Coast, Winelands or both
+Ideal Length of Stay – 2 to 4 nights, good to combine with the West Coast, Winelands or both

-Scenic Drive – Yes, very scenic, almost all the way from Cape Town but especially after Malmesbury (45 mins)
+Scenic Drive – Yes, very scenic, almost all the way from Cape Town but especially after Malmesbury (45 mins from the city)

 It was my trip to Nieuwoudtville that was the inspiration for this article.
 I already live in a relatively remote part of South Africa: the Cedarberg (see above).
 Yet when I went for a weekend to Nieuwoudtville (to see the spring flowers), I was instantly reminded of how quickly the landscape changes once over the mountains.
-Barely an hour from my house, the landscape had changed from the characteristic reddy-brown crags of the Cedarberg to the vast open vistas of the Karoo.
-The lovely and dramatic Botterkloof Pass was its introduction.
+Barely an hour from my house, the landscape had changed from the characteristic reddy-brown crags of the Cedarberg to the vast vistas of the Karoo with the lovely and dramatic Botterkloof Pass as its introduction.
 Another 45 mins and I was in the tiny country village of Nieuwoudtville for a taste of the Northern Cape.
 Here you can walk, visit the waterfalls and canyons, enjoy a traditional farm lunch and see the spring flowers in season.
 But to be honest the scenic drive there and back is at least half of the experience.

-Distance from Cape Town – 4 to 4½ hours, but only 2 hours from Clanwilliam and less from Bushmanskloof
+Distance from Cape Town – 4 to 4½ hours, but only 2 hours from Clanwilliam (Cederberg Ridge), and less from Bushmanskloof

 Ideal Length of Stay – 1-2 nights, good to combine with the Cedarberg

 Attractive Place to stay – Note: Nothing amazing here to be honest, but good country hospitality.
-Papkuilsfontein Guest Farm for true old-fashioned hospitality
+Papkuilsfontein Guest Farm for true old-fashioned hospitality, or Linda’se Dop.

-It’s delightful because its so varied.
-You start with the lush green vineyards of the Breede River valley with charming country towns such as Robertson and Montagu to explore.
-Then gradually it becomes more and more rugged and stark as you travel towards the Little Karoo where you encounter green countryside once again.
-Most people don’t stop en route, which is a shame as that makes it a long drive.
-Best to stay overnight to enjoy the quirky little towns en route such as Montagu and Barrydale.
+It’s delightful because you start with the lush green vineyards of the Breede River valley with charming country towns such as Robertson and Montagu and then gradually it becomes more and more rugged and stark as you travel towards the Little Karoo where you encounter green countryside once again.
+Most people don’t stop over which is a shame as that makes it a long drive and you are less likely to stop and enjoy the quirky little towns en route such as Montagu and Barrydale.

 Distance from Cape Town – 5 hours drive from Cape Town to Oudtshoorn, Montagu is almost in the middle, 2½ hours from both Cape Town and Oudtshoorn